remix-run/remix/.changeset/thin-oranges-boil.md

 "@remix-run/react": patch
 ---

-Fixed a problem with live reload and firefox infinitely reloading the page
+Fixed a problem with `<LiveReload>` and Firefox infinitely reloading the page.

 The problem is: